 Engaged employees bring their best selves to work, and are enthusiastic about and committed to their work and their employer.
 They relish playing an active role in the business and are willing to go the extra mile.

+So, what is employee disengagement?
 A disengaged employee is the polar opposite, and no longer cares about the work they do or the company they work for.
 At their worst, actively disengaged employees are miserable and spread dissent and unhappiness to others on the team.

 While burnout and disengagement are different things, they are often found together, and without a doubt, burnout can lead to disengagement, if an employee sees no forthcoming improvements to their situation.